-Related parties include the Board of Directors, close family members and enterprises that are controlled by these individuals as well as certain persons performing similar functions.
+Related parties include the Board of Directors and officers of the Company, close family members and enterprises that are controlled by these individuals as well as certain persons performing similar functions.
 Related party transactions conducted in the normal course of operations are measured at the amount established and agreed to by the related parties.